 - 1. Serous glands:

 - A. Secret watery solution of enzyme

-- B.Have small lumen
+- B. Have small lumen

-- C.Have round nucleus located in the basal of the cell
+- C. Have round nucleus located in the basal of the cell

-- D.Have well stained cytoplasm
+- D. Have well stained cytoplasm

 - E. The secretory units composed of pyramidal cells with unclear border

-F.e.g parotid gland
+- F. e.g parotid gland

-2.Mucous glands :
+2. Mucous glands:

-A.produce mucous secretion
+- A. produce mucous secretion

-B.have large lumen
+- B. have large lumen

-C.have pressed flattened nucleus in the basal limit of the cell
+- C. have pressed flattened nucleus in the basal limit of the cell

-D.have poorly stained cytoplasm
+- D. have poorly stained cytoplasm

-E.the secretory units composed of pyramidal cells with clear border
+- E. the secretory units composed of pyramidal cells with clear border

-F.palatine gland
+- F. palatine gland

-3. Mixed or seromucous glands : a gland in which some secretory cells are serous and some mucous (salivary glands)
+- 3. Mixed or seromucous glands : a gland in which some secretory cells are serous and some mucous (salivary glands)

+Stratified squamous epithelium lining the vestibulum vaginae

+Epithelial tissues

+Classification of epithelial tissues

+- A. Simple epithelia - 1.
+Simple squamous epithelium:

-Lec 3: Connective tissues
+Lec 3: connective tissues